FlorianHubl/LocalStorage/README.md

 ## How to use?

 Simple: Use it just like AppStorage.
-The Item must conform to the Codable Protocol.
+The item must conform to the Codable protocol.
-You can use it with Objects and Arrays.
+You can use it with objects and arrays.

 ## Demo